 You don’t need to travel to Cuba to enjoy a lip-smacking Cuba Libre…although you certainly should.
 The most proliferate sundowner in South, Central and probably North America too, the Cuba Libre is not just a great sundowner, but a whole philosophy and, as far as we know, it’s the only sundowner with any kind of political agenda!

 Rum and coke, as the northerners prefer to call it, is a concoction believed to have been invented in Havana, Cuba at the turn of the 20th century.
 Traditionally made with light rum, a dash of lime and cola, the Cuba Libre is served in a highball glass with a wedge of lime.

 Excellent Cuba Libres can be had at Jack’s Bar in Cusco (where the drink is 1/10th coke and 9/10th rum and happy hour runs for 3 hours), at the Radisson Hotel in La Paz (where 2-for-1 specials are offered between 6pm and 8pm) and at the Bungalow 6 Lounge Bar in Quito, where the burgers are as popular as their freedom-fighting cocktails.

 But why not gift yourself a once in a lifetime adventure instead?
-Head to Havana, Cuba on an 8-day Cuba Libre Tour and take your tastebuds on a superlative journey of discovery.
-You can savor great variations such as the Cuba Pintada (which mixes coke with club soda) and a head-spinning mix made with 75% high-proof Bacardi Rum, called a Cuban Missile Crisis.
+Head to Havana, Cuba and take your tastebuds on a superlative journey of discovery.
+You can savour great variations such as the Cuba Pintada (which mixes coke with club soda) and a head-spinning mix made with 75% high-proof Bacardi Rum, called a Cuban Missile Crisis.
 And wouldn’t that alone be worth the adventure?